McKinsey say banks will struggle to prop up returns

 Even this level is still well below the 20 percent or more banks were chalking up in the heady days before the financial crisis and above what some banks still forecast.

-British group Barclays (BARC.L) ROE improved to 9.1 percent in the first half and it is targeting 13 percent by 2013.
-Rival HSBC (HSBA.L) is targeting a 12-15 percent range.
+British group Barclays ROE improved to 9.1 percent in the first half and it is targeting 13 percent by 2013.
+Rival HSBC is targeting a 12-15 percent range.

 McKinsey said foreign exchange, share trading and capital-light products were likely to remain profitable but returns on structured credit and rates businesses could fall up to 85 percent.